 Former First Lady Michelle Obama invited Toni to the White House twice for her outreach to help families live healthier lives, and in 2014 she earned the Southern Foodways Alliance John Egerton Prize for this work.
 With the Egerton Prize as seed money, Toni hosted Soul Summit: A Conversation About Race, Identity, Power and Food, an unprecedented 3-day gathering that invited writers, scholars, authors, chefs, students and anyone interested in food justice to come together and celebrate African American Foodways.

-Toni is the author of the forthcoming book Jubilee: Recipes From Two Centuries of African American Cooking (Clarkson Potter), a beautifully-photographed recipe collection that takes African American cooking beyond soul food, and The Jemima Code: Two Centuries of African American Cookbooks (University of Texas), a widely-acclaimed, annotated bibliography that tells the story behind her rare collection.
-The Jemima Code also is the title of a traveling exhibit, featuring larger-than-life images of black cooks at work, curated from Toni’s gallery of authors.
-She in a contributor to the forthcoming anthology, Southern Women: More Than 100 Stories of Innovators, Artists, and Icons (Garden and Gun) and to Edna Lewis: At the Table with an American Original (University of North Carolina Press).
+Toni is the author of the award-winning book Jubilee: Recipes From Two Centuries of African American Cooking (Clarkson Potter), a beautifully-photographed recipe collection that takes African American cooking beyond soul food, and The Jemima Code: Two Centuries of African American Cookbooks (University of Texas), a widely-acclaimed, annotated bibliography that tells the story behind her rare collection.
+She is a contributor to the anthology, Southern Women: More Than 100 Stories of Innovators, Artists, and Icons (Garden and Gun) and to Edna Lewis: At the Table with an American Original (University of North Carolina Press).
 In 2005, she published an historic reprint of an early 20th century cookbook, The Blue Grass Cook Book, by Minnie C. Fox (University Press of Kentucky).
 Blue Grass contains the first known photographs of African American cooks and presents a new portrait of a role model working women can respect and learn from today.
 Toni also is co-author of A Taste of Heritage: New African-American Cuisine (Macmillan) and wrote the chapter on the South for Culinaria: The Food of the United States (Konemann).

 In 1991, Toni became the first African American woman to hold the position of food editor at a major daily newspaper, the Cleveland Plain Dealer.
 Prior to that post, she was the nutrition writer for the Los Angeles Times and a contributing editor to Heart and Soul Magazine (a health and fitness book for African-American women).